JMariadlcs/damn-vulnerable-defi-v2/README.md

 ![](cover.png)

+**This is the v2 version for the damn vulnerable defi challenges, the cloned repository can be found [here](https://github.com/tinchoabbate/damn-vulnerable-defi/tree/master).**

 **A set of challenges to learn offensive security of smart contracts in Ethereum.**

 Featuring flash loans, price oracles, governance, NFTs, lending pools, smart contract wallets, timelocks, and more!